shadowmanos/explore-data-with-java/tutorials/naturalLanguage/corenNLPIntro.md

 ### Lemmas

-While speaking we don't always use the basic, root form of a word like "go" but other grammatically appropriate forms like "goes" or "went".
-The basic, root form is called [lemma](https://simple.wikipedia.org/wiki/Lemma_(linguistics)) and it's obvious from this example we can't always just take a substring of a word to find a lemma.
+While speaking, we don't always use the basic, root form of a word like "go" but other grammatically appropriate forms like "goes" or "went".
+The basic, root form is called [lemma](https://simple.wikipedia.org/wiki/Lemma_(linguistics)), and it's obvious from this example we can't always just take a substring of a word to find a lemma.
 We can easily find lemmas with CoreNLP with the `lemma()` method.
 For example the lemma of "are", second word of second sentence is "be":
 ```kotlin
 sentence.lemma(1)
 ```